 Use mutate() function from dplyr

-As you can see from the dataset, time_spent variable is not set as hour.
+As you can see from the dataset, time_spent variable is not set in hours.
+Let’s change that.

 #mutate minutes to hours on time spent and save as new variable.time_spent <- time_spent %>%mutate(time_spent_hours = time_spent /60)#inspect time_spent